Rishi Sunak and Liz Truss to face off in race to be Tory leader and PM

 “We must all now work together to unify our party and focus on the job that needs to be done.”

-In his final Prime Minister’s Questions appearance, Boris Johnson offered advice to his successor and what appeared to be a swipe at his former chancellor.
+In his final Prime Minister’s Questions appearance, Mr Johnson offered advice to his successor and what appeared to be a swipe at his former chancellor.

 The Prime Minister has not publicly backed any of the candidates, but some of his closest allies have supported Ms Truss.